 Ecological networks can positively influence the conditions for the survival of species populations in the fragmented natural areas and human dominated landscapes in Europe.
 In addition, they allow a suitable and sustainable use of natural resources through the interconnectivity of their physical elements with the landscape and existing social/institutional structures.
-Together, the Emerald and the Natura 2000 Networks could contribute to managing climate change by:
+Contracting Parties to the Bern Convention can be recommended to: